dotmpe/node-sitefile/ReadMe.rst

 Configuration
 --------------
 First an example in JSON format.
-The an identical YAML format is also supported::
+The identical YAML format is also supported::

   {